pellsson/tinytris/README.md

 - SPEED of dropping blocks depends on the CPU it is being ran on.
 Using a timer instead would be more portable :)

-- Random logic is based on the PIT timer, which for obvious reasons isn't ideal :)
+- Random logic is based on the PIT timer or rdtsc (#ifdef'ed), which for obvious reasons isn't ideal :)